 Consortium coursework is posted to the student’s academic record as attempted credits; grades are posted as earned and factored into the GPA.
 Therefore, for satisfactory academic progress purposes, consortium courses count toward both the qualitative and quantitative standards.

-Transfer courses are posted as earned credits, as they are recorded only upon approval by the Registrar’s office or Department Chair.
+Transfer courses are posted as earned and attempted credits, as they are recorded only upon approval by the Registrar’s office or Department Chair.
 The grade earned is not reflected in the student’s Wheaton transcript and is not included in the GPA.
 Transfer credits impact the quantitative SAP standard only.

 Student Notification